-We have never paid dividends and we do not anticipate paying dividends in the future.
+\We have never paid dividends and we do not anticipate paying dividends in the future.

 We have never paid dividends on our capital stock and do not anticipate paying any dividends for the foreseeable future.
+Additionally, the terms of our CIRM Loan Agreement restrict our ability to declare or pay dividends to our stockholders.
 We anticipate that the Company will retain its earnings, if any, for future growth.
 Investors seeking cash dividends should not invest in the Company's common stock for that purpose.

-There may be additional issuances of shares of blank check preferred stock in the future.
+There may be issuances of shares of blank check preferred stock in the future.

-Our certificate of incorporation authorizes the issuance of up to 5,000,000 shares of preferred stock, none of which are issued or currently outstanding.
-Our Board of Directors will have the authority to fix and determine the relative rights and preferences of preferred shares, as well as the authority to issue such shares, without further stockholder approval.
+Our certificate of incorporation authorizes the issuance of up to 5,000,000 shares of preferred stock, none of which are currently issued or currently outstanding.
+If issued, our Board of Directors will have the authority to fix and determine the relative rights and preferences of preferred shares, as well as the authority to issue such shares, without further stockholder approval.
 As a result, our Board of Directors could authorize the issuance of a series of preferred stock that is senior to our common stock that would grant to holders preferred rights to our assets upon liquidation, the right to receive dividends, additional registration rights, anti-dilution protection, the right to the redemption of such shares, together with other rights, none of which will be afforded holders of our common stock.

-Recent turmoil in the financial markets and the global recession has adversely affected and may continue to adversely affect our industry, business and ability to obtain financing.
+Market and economic conditions may adversely affect our industry, business and ability to obtain financing.

-Recent global market and economic conditions have been unprecedented and challenging with tighter credit conditions leading to decreased spending by businesses and consumers alike.
-Continued turbulence in the U.S. and international markets and economies and prolonged declines in business and consumer spending may adversely affect our liquidity and financial condition, including our ability to access the capital markets to meet our liquidity needs.
+Recent global market and economic conditions have been unpredictable and challenging.
+These conditions and any adverse impact on the financial markets may adversely affect our liquidity and financial condition, including our ability to access the capital markets to meet our liquidity needs.

-We may not be able to attract the attention of major brokerage firms.
+\We may not be able to attract the attention of securities analysts.